kevinzhuang01/srp_2025/_profiles/pearltetteh.md

   the Ansys Fluent software to model 2D and 3D laminar flows.
 I would like to work on and learn more about uncertainty quantification in CFD.
 topical_areas: Civil Engineering
+motivation: I believe working in a non-academic research institute in addition to my experience from an academic institution would give me a broader perspective of current research ideas that are being pursued by the industry ,and would equip me with certain skills that I might be limited in.
+Also, this internship gives me an opporunity to get mentored by experts who have built legacies and contributed to ground breaking projects.
+Lastly, I am positive that a community of like-minded people in this program would foster growth diversely and aid create some lasting relationships.
 image: "/assets/images/pictures/pearl_tetteh.jpg"
 ---